Timmarus/Boundless/doc/sprint 0/process.md

 Formation of Boundless
 ---------------------------
 From the beginning of the course, leading up to Sprint 0, team Boundless was formed from utilizing many available technologies.
-The team was not formed by the members are having similar ideas but, by just how different every member's ideas that were brought to the table.
+The team was not formed by the members having similar ideas but, by just how different every member's ideas that were brought to the table.
 Plus a little bit of fluke, being that we are all enrolled in the same lecture section.
 The first lecture allowed each of us to research and analyze all the groups forming around us and with fate,